- Author, J.K. Rowling, created a wizarding world in the Harry Potter book series that featured magical creatures based upon real animals.

 J.K.
 Rowling’s wizarding world, which was first introduced with the release of “Harry Potter and the Philosopher’s Stone” in 1997, draws heavily on both historical mythology and the natural world to create its magical creatures.
 Some of the concepts from the book, including the animagus and the Patronus, are based upon real animals in the normal “Muggle” world.
+Which is the best of the Harry Potter animals?
 This article will cover some interesting details about the top 10 animals in Harry Potter.
 It will contain very minor spoilers, but this shouldn’t be a problem for anyone who has already read the books and seen the movies.

 One of the most memorable scenes in the Harry Potter series involves a duet between humans and singing toads.
 Led by Professor Flitwick, the Frog Choir is a group of Hogwarts students who hold their talented toads aloft on pillows.
 They can be first seen performing “Something Wicked This Way Comes” during the Welcoming Feast after the Sorting Ceremony.
 Book readers probably know that the frog choir did not make an appearance anywhere in J.K.
 Rowling’s text.
 Instead, it was a pure invention of future Academy Award-winning director Alfonso Cuaron, who wanted to create a magical scene for “Harry Potter and the Prisoner of Azkaban.”